jfcross4/advanced_stats/fantasy_football_lab.md

 ```

 Are some positions, more predictable than others?
-To find out I'll look at the correlation between actual points and projected points.
-I'll try this both when limited the analysis to fantasy relevant players and when not limiting the analysis.
+To find out I'll look at the correlation between
+actual points and projected points.

+I'll try this both when limited the analysis to
+fantasy relevant players (projected points > 10) and when not limiting the analysis.
 (Does that change the results?
 If so, why?)

 ```r
 ff %>% filter(projected_pts >= 10) %>%